ericduffield/PortfolioManager/README.md

 # Portfolio Manager

 ## Overview
-This application is a portfolio manager which allows the user to view their portfolio in a graphical manner as well trade and send new orders.
+This application is a portfolio manager which allows the user to view their portfolio in a graphical manner as well as trade by sending new orders.

 ## Features
 This application contains two main pages: the Portfolio Dashboard and the Order Entry page.